Dr-Ake/Rimworld-Lantern-Core-Mod/Docs/HowTo_CreateLanterns.md

 ## Folder Setup (minimal)

-In your add‑on mod:
+In your add-on mod:

 - `About/About.xml` (normal RimWorld mod metadata)
 - `Defs/` for your XML
 - `Textures/` for your art

-No C# required unless you want brand‑new logic.
+No C# required unless you want brand-new logic.

 ---